-Join Dan Gookin for an in-depth discussion in this video Using the exercise files, part of Organizing Files and Folders in Windows 10.
+Join Dan Gookin for an in-depth discussion in this video Using the exercise files, part of Windows 10: Organizing Files and Folders.

 - I believe in learning by doing so to help you through this course I've created some companion files, an entire folder tree in fact.
 By installing these files on your PC you'll have the same samples that you see on my screen.
 And you can follow along with me in the demonstrations.
 Further you can use these sample files for the various challenges and exercises throughout this course.
 That way you can check your results with mine and hopefully we both arrive at the same place.